 When zucchini season is upon us, it’s often a challenge to figure out just what to do with all of that abundance.
 Zucchini — otherwise known as summer squash — is a crop that just keeps on giving.

-When you’ve exhausted your repertoire of ways to eat it as part of your daily menu plan, consider preserving some of it for the winter with this easy zucchini relish.
+When you’ve exhausted your repertoire of ways to eat it as part of your daily menu plan, consider preserving some of your extra zucchini for the winter with this easy zucchini relish.
+Home canning this relish makes it shelf stable so you can enjoy it all year long.

 Related: Easy Canning Recipes for the Novice Home Canner